CDrummond/bliss-analyser/UserGuide.md

 * `ignore` specifies the name and location of a file containing items to ignore in mixes.
 See the `Ignore` section later on for more details.

-All configuration items can be supplied on the command-line, and if so those specified override those from the config file.

 Command-line parameters